Asia Pacific 1939: Nomonhan Incident

 24 Jun 1939 Siam becomes Thailand▲

 In the first of a series of Cultural Mandates issued by the government of Field Marshal Plaek Pibulsonggram during his first period as Prime Minister and military dictator, the Kingdom of Siam is officially renamed as the Kingdom of Thailand.
-From now on in English, the country is called ‘Thailand’ and the people called ‘Thai’.
+From now on in English, the country is called ‘Thailand’ and the people called ‘Thai’.in wikipedia

 23 Aug 1939 Molotov–Ribbentrop Pact▲

 In August 1939 German foreign minister Joachim von Ribbentrop and Vyacheslav Molotov, his Soviet counterpart, signed the Treaty of Non-aggression between Germany and the Union of Soviet Socialist Republics in Moscow.
 The pact provided a guarantee that neither of the two powers would take up arms against the other, as well as secretly dividing eastern Europe between them.in wikipedia